-As discussed above, iBio Brazil began operations in the first quarter of fiscal 2015.
-In accordance with FASB ASC 280, "Segment Reporting," the Company discloses financial and descriptive information about its reportable geographic segments.
-Geographic segments are components of an enterprise about which separate financial information is available and regularly evaluated by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
+In accordance with FASB ASC 280, "Segment Reporting," the Company discloses financial and descriptive information about its reportable segments.
+The Company operates in two segments, iBio, Inc. and iBio CMO.
+Commencing July 1, 2016, management determined that the activity of iBio CMO should be segregated as a separate segment.
+In addition, management determined that the activity of iBio Brazil was no longer material and will be included in the activity of iBio, Inc. As such, the segment information for the three months ended September 30, 2015 was conformed to the current presentation.
+These segments are components of the Company about which separate financial information is available and regularly evaluated by the chief operating decision maker in deciding how to allocate resources and in assessing performance.